matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 26) You have decided to delegate the task of making backup snapshots to a member of your team.
 What role would you need to grant to your team member to create snapshots?
 Answer: Compute Storage Admin.
 To work with snapshots, a user must be assigned the Compute Storage Admin role.
-The other options are fictitious roles.

 27) You will be building a number of machine learning models on an instance and attaching GPU to the instance.
 When you run your machine learning models they take an unusually long time to run.
 It appears that GPU is not being used.